Dr. rer. nat. Christoph von Tycowicz

 Esfandiar Nava-Yazdani, Hans-Christian Hege, and Christoph von Tycowicz:

-A Geodesic Mixed Effects Model in Kendall’s Shape Space
+A Geodesic Mixed Effects Model in Kendall’s Shape Space.

 Proc.
 7th MICCAI workshop on Mathematical Foundations of Computational Anatomy (MFCA), Lecture Notes in Computer Science, 2019.